iarna/iarna-pg/README.md

   sql`${[1,2,{$$int: 3}]}` -> ['($1, $2, $3::int)', [1, 2, 3]]
   ```
 * If you want a postgres array type, you can get them by explicitly casting, either to
-  a concrete type, or to `array` where it will be guessed form your data.
+  a concrete type, or to `array` where it will be guessed from your data.
   ```
   sql`${{$$array:[1,2,3]}}` -> ['$1::numeric[]', [[1,2,3]]]
   sql`${{$$text:[1,2,3]}}` -> ['$1::text[]', [[1,2,3]]]
   ```
-* Ordinary objects become a comma separated key-value pairs, appropriate for
+* Ordinary objects become comma separated key-value pairs, appropriate for
   UPDATE.
 Nulls and plain values are the same as with direct values.
   Undefined values are ignored.  eg
   ```